E M S P A C

 Everyone will claim that it is.

-A state and national EMS Advancement Law would set minimum wages and standard protections below the bar of the BCBO but certainly improve reality for the work force.
+- A-State and National “EMS Advancement Law” or “EMS OMNIBUS Law” would set minimum wages and standard protections below the bar of the BCBO but certainly improve reality for the workforce.

 12. Is a “20 and Out,” 3/4 Final Year Salary realistic in this economy?

-This benefit is appropriate for all high physicality, dangerous frontline essential fields and EMS needs to gain it.
+- This benefit is appropriate for all high physicality, dangerous front-line essential fields and EMS needs to gain it.

 - Structuring this appropriately for each sector is to be a negotiation by labor unions but this BCBO Goal is one of the most important.

 13. What about Community Volunteer Ambulance Corps?
 What stake do they really even have in this?

 - VACs are still regulated by EMS protocols and are operational assets of the FDNY in states of emergency and natural disaster.

-While VAC members are not paid or have benefits we all perform the same functions in the field.
-As a result we encourage VAC participation in the EMSPAC alliance to leverage common numbers and needs.
+- While VAC members are not paid or have benefits, we all perform the same functions in the field.
+As a result, we encourage VAC participation in the EMSPAC alliance to leverage common numbers and needs.

 14. If I support EMSPAC will my job be vulnerable?

-In EMS regardless of Sector the ideology of out-of-sight, out-of-mind took hold many years ago and got us where we are today.
+In EMS regardless of Sector the ideology of “out-of-sight, out-of-mind” took hold many years ago and got us where we are today.